I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm--access-state.md

 ### -field <b>PreviouslyGrantedAccess</b>

 <dd>
-<p>An <a href="https://msdn.microsoft.com/library/windows/hardware/ff540466">ACCESS_MASK</a> type that specifies the information about access that has already been granted to the caller of one of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff563711">Security Reference Monitor Routines</a>.
+<p>An <a href="https://msdn.microsoft.com/library/windows/hardware/ff540466">ACCESS_MASK</a> type that specifies the information about access that has already been granted to the caller of one of the <a href="ifsk.security_reference_monitor_routines">Security Reference Monitor Routines</a>.
 The Windows security system grants certain rights based on the privileges of the caller, such as traverse right (the ability to traverse through a directory as part of opening a subdirectory or file). </p>
 </dd>

 ### -field <b>OriginalDesiredAccess</b>